 “I know that you’ll blow them away when they see you dance in this piece.”

-In terms of acting, dancing, and other types of performance, an audition is thought of in the same way as any performance that takes place after an individual has been accepted to a cast.
+In terms of an acting career, dancing, and other types of performance, an audition is thought of in the same way as any performance that takes place after an individual has been accepted to a cast.

 It’s perfectly acceptable to wish a person good luck before an audition.